Learn about Fairview's Board of Directors.

 Rulon F. Stacey, PhD, FACHE, president and chief executive officer

-As Fairview president and CEO, Rulon oversees the mission, vision and operations of the entire Fairview system, which includes hundreds of primary and specialty care clinics, five community hospitals and University of Minnesota Medical Center, Fairview.
-Fairview’s 22,000 employees and 2,500 affiliated physicians care for more than 625,000 people each year.
+As Fairview president and CEO, Rulon oversees the mission, vision and operations of the entire Fairview system, which includes hundreds of primary and specialty care clinics, five community hospitals and University of Minnesota Medical Center.
+Fairview’s 21,000 employees and 2,300 aligned physicians care for more than 625,000 people each year.

 Rulon’s entire professional life has been devoted to health care.
 He began his career while serving on active duty in the United States Air Force, where he was recognized for his achievements in the Medical Service Corps.
 In 1996, he became CEO of Poudre Valley Hospital System, where he worked for 16 years.
 Under his leadership, the system was the only health care organization in the country in 2008 to receive the prestigious Malcolm Baldrige National Quality Award, the nation’s highest presidential recognition for performance excellence.
 Most recently, Rulon was president of University of Colorado Health, a system that combined academic and community medicine.